-Knowledge of words and their meaning can be acquired without the study of Grammar.
-Material success can be achieved without understanding the science of Logic.
-People follow rituals, observances and festivals without understanding their meaning.
-Each person can easily realize the frailty as and destructibility of the physical body spiritual teachings.
+Knowledge of words and their meaning when acquired without the study of Grammar, when material success is achieved without understanding the science of Logic when people follow rituals, observances, and festivals without understanding their inherent meaning a person realized the frailty and destructibility of life.

 But then these disciplines can be of no avail to individuals in their ordinary daily lives.
-On the other hand, without understanding and following of Niti – better understood as ‘ethical philosophy’ – no person’s affairs can be properly maintained; just like without food the physical body cannot be maintained.
+On the other hand, without understanding and following of Niti – better understood as ‘ethical philosophy’ – no person’s affairs can be adequately maintained; just like without food the physical body cannot be sustained.

 Niti Shastra is undisputedly conducive to the goals and interest of all and therefore is respected and followed by all who understand its importance.
 It is indispensable to leaders who guide individuals and organizations.

 The two primary functions of a ruler are the protection of his subjects and the punishment of those who break the laws.
-These cannot be properly achieved without Niti Shastra.
+These cannot be achieved appropriately without Niti Shastra.

 Ignorance of Niti Shastra is dangerous for a ruler.
 He becomes vulnerable like a leaky vessel.
-It multiplies and favours his enemies and diminishes his strength and efficiency.
+It multiplies and favors his enemies and diminishes his strength and efficiency.

 By drifting away from Niti – suffering is ordained.
 Service to a ruler without following Niti is like licking the keen edge of a sharpened sword.

-The ruler who follows Niti is well respected but a ruler who does not is not honoured.
+The ruler who follows Niti is well respected, whereas a ruler who does is not honored even by those ignorant of the Niti.
 Where both Niti and power exists – there will be all round prosperity.

-For an entire nation to be prosperous and productive, for its citizen be blessed with happiness, Niti must be maintained, followed and honoured.
+For an entire nation to be prosperous and productive, for its citizen to remain blessed with happiness Niti must be adhered to, followed and honored.

-Time, in the first aspect, is divided into periods, epochs or ages according to atmospheric changes and astronomical influences.
-In the second aspect, however, Time is divided according to the deeds and activities of people, whether beneficial or hurtful – great or small.
+Time, in the first aspect, is divided into periods, epochs or ages according to atmospheric changes and planetary influences.
+In the second aspect, however, Time is classified according to the deeds and activities of people, whether beneficial or hurtful – great or small.

-The ruler is the cause of establishing customs, habits and occupations and hence is the cause or maker of time.
+The ruler is the cause of establishing customs, habits, and occupations and hence is the object or maker of the time.
 If time alone were the cause – there could be no virtue in a person making efforts.

-Through fear of the punishment meted out by the ruler each person gets accustomed to following his own Dharma (duty).
-The person who practices his own Dharma with determination can become powerful and influential in this world.
-Without strict adherence one’s own Dharma there can be no happiness.
-Practicing one’s own Dharma is the paramount labor (tapas) in life.
+Through fear of the punishment meted out by the ruler each person gets accustomed to following his Dharma (duty).
+The person who practices his Dharma with determination can become powerful and influential in this world.
+Without strict adherence to one’s Dharma, there can be no happiness.
+Exercising one’s Dharma is paramount labor (tapas) in life.

-Even the gods minister to the wants of him who encourages others to to follow their own duties in life.
+Even the god minister to the wants of those who encourage others to follow their Dharma in life.

 The ruler should make his subjects perform their duties by the use of his power of punishment.
 And he should himself practice his own Dharma, or his influence will decline.

-From the very moment a person assumes a leadership role through skill, might or valour, no matter whether he is properly appointed and duly installed or not, he should discharge his duties according to Niti, being always above board and ever the upholder of dharma.
+From the very moment a person assumes a leadership role through skill, might or valor, no matter whether he is adequately appointed and duly installed or not, he should discharge his duties according to Niti, being always above board and ever the upholder of dharma.

-The leader who is constant to his own duty and protector of his subjects, who performs all responsibilities and overcomes his opponents, who is charitable, patient and fearless, has no attachment to enjoyment and is dispassionate, is called Sattvika.
-Such a leader attains glory in his lifetime and liberation thereafter.
+The leader who is constant to his duty and protector of his subjects, who performs all responsibilities and overcomes his opponents, who remain charitable, patient and fearless, has no attachment to the enjoyment and is dispassionate, is called Sattvika.
+Such a leader attains glory not just when living but even after his death.

-The leader who has opposite characteristics is Tamasika.
+The leader who has characteristics diametrically opposite of a Sattvika is Tamasika.
 His life is bound to be a living hell.

-A Satvika leader enjoys the blessing of the divine, a Rajasik leader the company of men and the Tamasika person association with criminals.
+A leader of Sattvika disposition enjoys the blessing of the virtue, a Rajasik leader the company of opportunist men and the Tamasika person is always found amid criminals.
 The mind of a leader should therefore always be devoted to Sattva.

 Worldly people have their fortune and character determined according to the nature of the tapas (effort) they pursue.

 A person’s karma is the cause of good or bad fortune.
-Even that which is called Prarabdha or fixed karma that cannot be changes is really a person’s own work.
+Even that which is called Prarabdha or fixed karma that cannot be changed is a person’s work.
 Who can ever exist without action?

-Brahmana, Kshatriya, Vaishya and Shudra, the four temperaments of the wise person, warrior, trader and servant, are not owing to birth, but are according to their individual nature, capacities and action
+Brahmana, Kshatriya, Vaishya and Shudra, the four temperaments of the wise person, warrior, trader, and servant, are not owing to birth, but are according to their nature, capacities, and action

-A person can be a Brahmana only by his own merit.
-This consists of virtues including seeking the supreme wisdom, and practicing restraint and kindness to all beings – humans as well as animals.
+A person can be a Brahmana only by his merit, consisting of virtues including seeking the supreme wisdom, and practicing restraint and kindness to all beings – humans as well as animals.

-A person who can protect other people, who is valorous, restrained yet powerful, and who is punisher of the wicked is called a Kshatriya.
+A person who can protect other people, who are valorous, restrained yet powerful, and who is the punisher of the wicked is called a Kshatriya.

-Those who are raise cattle, who own and cultivate lands are called Vaishya in this world.
+Those who raise cattle, who own and cultivate lands are called Vaishya in this world.

-Those who are servants and followers of the wise, who are bold, peaceful and have mastered their senses, and who perform manual labour are called Shudra.
+Those who are servants and followers of the wise, who are bold, peaceful and have mastered their senses, and who perform manual labor are called Shudra.

 Those who have deserted their duties, who are unkind and troublesome to others, and who are excitable, envious and foolish are Mlecchas (outcastes).

-According to the effects of karmas from previous births, the minds of people are inclined to good or bad actions.
-It is not possible form them to do otherwise.
+According to the effects of karmas from past actions, the mind of a person is inclined to good or bad actions.
+It is not possible for them to do otherwise.